TheRealJoelmatic/Combat-Master-Unlocker/README.md

 I wanted a tool that could unlock content without using "real" cheats, and I decided to release it for others to enjoy.

-- Looking for a combat master hack client
+# Looking for a combat master hack client?
 Check out - > [https://discord.gg/2azx3GbPbz](https://discord.gg/2azx3GbPbz)
 ## Table of Contents